-(b) If the petition alleged the commission of a designated felony act or the commission of a crime pursuant to FCA §308.1(4), probation shall make a recommendation to the court regarding the suitability of adjusting the case (FCA §320.6).

-- Upon receipt of the Juvenile Delinquency accusatory instrument and supporting documents, probation shall take prompt action to conduct an initial conference with the youth and the parent/guardian per section 356.5(e) of this part. - (d) Upon the youth and parent or other person legally responsible for his/her care agreeing to participate in adjustment services, Probation shall document the case opening date as the date of the Initial Conference with the Probation Officer assigned to oversee adjustment services.
+- (b) If the petition alleged the commission of a designated felony act or the commission of a crime pursuant to FCA §308.1(4), probation shall make a recommendation to the court regarding the suitability of adjusting the case (FCA §320.6). - (c) Upon receipt of the Juvenile Delinquency accusatory instrument and supporting documents, probation shall take prompt action to conduct an Initial Conference with the youth and the parent or other person legally responsible for his/her care in accordance with section 356.5(e) of this Part. - (d) Upon the youth and parent or other person legally responsible for his/her care agreeing to participate in adjustment services, Probation shall document the case opening date as the date of the Initial Conference with the Probation Officer assigned to oversee adjustment services.